samkasman/kompress/README.md

 ## Usage

 1. Launch the application (500x500 fixed window)
+1. Review compression settings via the settings icon (⚙️) in the top-right corner
 1. **Select files**: Click anywhere or drag and drop media files onto the window
 1. Files will automatically be compressed in the background
 1. View progress in the file list (shows up to 6 files, scrolls for more)
-1. Adjust compression settings via the settings icon (⚙️) in the top-right corner
-1. View console logs via the terminal icon (⌘) in the top-right corner
 1. Output files appear in the same directory as the source with `-compressed` suffix

 **Settings persist** between sessions - your quality/CRF/bitrate preferences are saved automatically.